ewe2/ewe2.ninja/README.md

 ### Features

+* HTML based on bootstrap css, modernizr and respond JS, server-side fonts.
-* Built from a basic middleman template to include HAML, SASS, Compass elements.
+* Build system based on a basic middleman template to include HAML, SASS, Compass elements.
 Optional suzy and bh helpers.
 * Uses middleman-deploy to simplfy deployment and middleman-syntax for highlighting.

-### TODO
+### Todo

 Break current pages down into partials and figure out a sidebar menu for stuff.php to get on with content.

-### Tagging